 Garden of the Evening Mist by Tan Twan Eng

 Invisible Women exposes how a gender gap in data perpetuates bias and disadvantages women.
-Most product designers use a “one-size-fits-all” approach that is designed to fit men.
-Women pay tremendous cost for this bias in time, money and often with their lives.
-The research in this book will change the way you look at the world.
+Most product designers use a “one-size-fits-all” approach designed to fit men.
+Women pay tremendous costs for this bias in time, money, and often – their lives.
+The research in this book will change how you look at the world.
 Share this data with others!

 Readers Recommend: